openthread/openthread/src/cli/README.md

 ### diag

-Factory Diagnostics module is enabled only when building OpenThread with --enable-diag option.
+Factory Diagnostics module is enabled only when building OpenThread with `OPENTHREAD_CONFIG_DIAG_ENABLE=1` option.
 Go [diagnostics module][1] for more information.

 ### service